jlleongarcia/jlleongarcia/content/blog/r_flexdashboards.md

 Flexdashboards support a variety of visual outputs, including tables, data frames, plots, and even more advanced interactive visualizations using packages such as plotly and leaflet.

 The strength of Flexdashboards lies in their **simplicity and ease of deployment**.

-They use a simple markdown syntax, which makes it easy to layout and design the dashboard.
+They use a **simple markdown syntax**, which makes it easy to layout and design the dashboard.
 They can be rendered as standalone HTML documents, which can be easily hosted on a variety of platforms, including GitHub Pages.

 This makes Flexdashboards an excellent choice for static reporting and when sharing insights with an audience that does not require real-time interaction with the underlying data.

 Flexdashboards are **static dashboards** - this means that they can be hosted like a **static web page** on Github pages, Gitlab pages...